 To set up your phone as a personal hotspot in short, you’ll need to go into your settings.
 On an Apple device, you’ll need to go into “Personal Hotspot”, and set it to on.
 The page will say what your device name is and what the password you’ll need to enter is.

-How to turn your Android phone in to a mobile hotspot
+How to turn your Android into a mobile hotspot

 On an Android, you’ll need to go into Network & Connection and select “Hotspot & Tethering”.
 Turn this on, and you’ll be able to connect devices to your Android hotspot over bluetooth.